lazyracket/car-sales-chart/README.md

 It's worth noting that these classifications can be flexible and may evolve with market trends and technological advancements.

 ## Quick View
-中国小型车TOP车型销量走势 (2021年8月起)
+中国小型车TOP车型销量走势

 You can view the data in two formats:

 1. Interactive Chart: View the interactive visualization [here](https://lazyracket.github.io/car-sales-chart/small-car-topsales-cn.html).
-Please note that this chart will no longer be updated.
+This chart displays data from August 2021 to August 2024 and will no longer be updated.

-2. Notion Database: Access the raw data and additional visualizations in our Notion database titled "Chinese Small Car Sales Trend Visualization (2021.08+)" [here](https://lazyracket.notion.site/120b6dc4e01481b9a605c7ec5c91742c?v=120b6dc4e01481329ab3000c002402c1).
-This database will be updated with the previous month's data around the 16th of each month.
+2. Notion Database: Access the raw data and additional visualizations in our Notion database titled "Chinese Small Car Sales Trend Visualization (2019.01+)" [here](https://lazyracket.notion.site/120b6dc4e01481b9a605c7ec5c91742c?v=120b6dc4e01481329ab3000c002402c1).
+This database contains data from January 2019 onwards and will be updated with the latest data around the 16th of each month.

 The Notion database provides a more detailed view of the data, including tables and various chart options for analysis.

+## Data Coverage

+- CSV File (`chinese_small_car_sales_rankings_2019_2024.csv`): Contains data from January 2019 to August 2024.
+- Interactive Chart (`small-car-topsales-cn.html` and [online version](https://lazyracket.github.io/car-sales-chart/small-car-topsales-cn.html)): Displays data from August 2021 to August 2024 for a more focused recent trend analysis.
+- Notion Database: Includes all data from January 2019 onwards and will be continuously updated.

+The interactive chart focuses on the most recent 3 years of data for clarity and conciseness, while the full dataset is available in the CSV file and Notion database for more comprehensive analysis.

 ## Project Structure and Data Update Mechanism